astronomer/docs/astro/cli/astro-dev-object-import.md

 :::

-Import Airflow variables, connections, and pools from a configuration file to a locally running Airflow environment.
+Import Apache Airflow® variables, connections, and pools from a configuration file to a locally running Airflow environment.

 ## Usage